-Each Team shall be permitted to take one thirty-second (30 s) "time-out" during the course of any game, regular season or playoffs.
+Each Team shall be permitted to take one thirty-second (30 s) "time-out" during the course of any game.
 All Players including Goalkeepers on the ice at the time of the "time-out" will be allowed to go to their respective benches.

 This "time-out" must be taken during a normal stoppage of play.
-Only one "time-out" ("television commercial break" or Team "time-out"), shall be permitted at any one stoppage of play.
+Only one "time-out" ("television commercial break / power break" or Team "time-out"), shall be permitted at any one stoppage of play.